Packages and Binaries:

 supported auth-types advertised by the server are tried until one

 succeeds or all fail.
-If one or more auth-types are specified as
+If one or more auth-types are specified as an

-until one succeeds or all fail.
+one succeeds or all fail.
 This option requires Swaks to

-authenticate, so if no common auth-types are found or no
+authenticate, so if no common auth-types are found or no credentials

 The following tables lists the valid auth-types